 Livraria Lello is undoubtedly one of the oldest and most beautiful bookshops in the whole world.

 The origin of the book store dates back to 1881 when the brothers José and António Lello opened a business dedicated to publishing and selling books.

-The expansion of business encouraged the Lello brothers to build a new house for their shop.
+The business expansion encouraged the Lello brothers to build a new house for their shop.
 Thus, in January 1906, they opened the Livraria Lello.
 The building was designed by the engineer Xavier Esteves.

 In 2016 & 2017, the shop was renovated.

 The architecture of the bookstore is stunning.
 I’m in love with the beautiful red spiral staircase that winds up from the ground floor to the first floor.

 The center of the ceiling is dominated by a stained-glass skylight inscribed with the store’s motto “Decus in Labore” or “Honor in Labor.”

 Entrance Fee Livraria Lello

 The entrance to Livraria Lello currently costs 5€, and You can get the money off your ticket if you purchase a book inside (not required, though).

 If you don’t buy anything, you can exchange your entrance ticket for a small brochure about the bookstore’s history at the exit.

 How to buy Livraria Lello tickets?